Ypsilanti Water Tower

 The Ypsilanti Water Tower is a historic water tower in Ypsilanti, Michigan, United States.

 The tower was designed by William R. Coats and built as part of an elaborate city waterworks project that began in 1889.
 Located on the highest point in Ypsilanti, the tower was built in 1890 at a cost of $21,435.63.
-Today the tower is frequently joked about for its phallic shape.
 It has become a well-known landmark in Ypsilanti, and due to the building's shape and location, the tower is frequently used by residents as a point for providing directions for visitors and residents.

 History

 An ordinance passed on April 14, 1898, established a yearly rate schedule for residences with running water.
 Rates were based on the number of faucets in use, the type of business that customers operated and the livestock they owned.
 A residence with one tap was charged $5 and a private bathtub cost an additional $2.
 Saloon keepers paid $7 for one faucet, $3 for each additional faucet and $1 for each billiard table.
 Each cow a person owned cost $1.
 People who failed to pay their bill were subject to a $50 fine and 90 days in the county jail.

 During the construction, hoping to protect themselves from injury, the builders made at least four crosses in the stonework, one over the west door, an elaborate but difficult to find Greek Cross on the east side and two inside the water tower.
 It was completed on February 3, 1890, at the cost of $21,368.

 The structure was the only water tower in the Ypsilanti water system until 1956.
 The Ypsilanti Community Utilities Authority began operating and maintaining the structure in 1974.
 That same year the tower was designated by the American Water Works Association as an American Water Landmark.
 It was also designated a Historic Civil Engineering Landmark by the Michigan Section of the American Society of Civil Engineers.
 In 1976 it was restored.